 One of the best ways to make your home staging feel luxurious is to incorporate thick, white linens and towels to accent areas in your home that should feel elevated and comfortable.
 Using white sheets, white towels, and white curtains will always look classy and neutral.
 Not only will this make your home feel like a spa at a resort, but more importantly, it will make your home feel luxurious.

 One of the most important staging tips that feel luxurious is elevating your home.
 Decorating your home with one-of-a-kind art is a great way to make homebuyers feel like your home is luxurious and elegant.
 While it can be tempting to stage a home with mass-produced wall decorations that feel like art, incorporating an original piece of art will truly make your home memorable.

 If the homebuyers enjoy the piece enough, you may even be able to incorporate it into the sale.

 Keep It Neutral

 Keeping the colors in the house neutral will always be sound advice.
 The last thing you want is to make your home feel too personalized or too bold.
 Bold colors will give the buyers a hard time when they try to imagine themselves living there.
-Stick to white or neutral color for the walls and decorations that will match with the linens and towels that you have used as accents.
+Stick to white or neutral colors for the walls and decorations that will match the linens and towels that you have used as accents.